iss000/fhpack/README.md

 There are six disk images.
 The first three hold the slide show demo:

  * `LZ4FHDemo.do` (/LZ4FH, 140KB) - Source and object code for the
-   uncompression routines, plus a few test images and the Applesoft "SLIDESHOW" program.
+   decompression routines, plus a few test images and the Applesoft "SLIDESHOW" program.
  * `UncompressedSlides.do` (/SLIDESHOW, 140KB) - A set of 16 uncompressed
    hi-res images.